ibra-econ/python-analysis-quick-reference-guide/pandas_qrg.md

 -   stack, which "rotates" or pivots from columns to index, and
 -   unstack, which does the opposite.

+A cross-tabulation (or crosstab for short) is a special case of a pivot table that com‐ putes group frequencies.

+    pd.crosstab(my_data.col_1, my_data.col_2, margins=True)

 ### Groupby
 [Groupby Documentation](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.groupby.html)